 On December 21, 2016, the Gulf Coast Workforce Board announced publication of the plan via email to more than 900 individuals representing business, education and labor organizations.
-The email included a web link the plan and an invitation to provide comment.
+The email included a web link to the plan and an invitation to provide comment.

-Interested individuals submitted their comments by using an online response form or emailing comments@wrksolutions.com.
+Interested individuals may submit comments by using the online response form or via email to comments@wrksolutions.com.

-The Gulf Coast Workforce Board also hosted a community forum on January 5, 2017, 9-11 a.m. at Workforce Solutions - Southeast (12148 B-Gulf Freeway, Houston, Texas 77034).
-Those who attended worked in groups to review the plan and develop individual and group responses.
+The Gulf Coast Workforce Board will also host a public meeting on January 5, 2017, 9-11 a.m. at Workforce Solutions - Southeast (12148-B Gulf Freeway, Houston, Texas 77034).